ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Motivating Scenarios

-\paragraph{Possible Violation.} Consider an agent tasked with ``Persist user preferences across sessions'' that discovers another component already stores related settings.
+Lines 29--32 specify a design principle where components must not directly access another component's storage keys but should instead define proper APIs for cross-component changes.
+Such constraints cannot be verified through file paths or import graphs alone because they require understanding the code's intent.
+Consider an agent tasked with ``Persist user preferences across sessions'' that discovers another component already stores related settings.
 Rather than defining a proper API, the agent directly reads and writes to that component's storage keys.
 This violates encapsulation and couples the components in ways that are difficult to detect in code review.